kyeokabe/VNC-memos/README.md

 ##Overview

 This repository (still in the making) is a collection of end to end practical & theoretical information needed to conduct deep learning experiments.
 Topics range from "What components should I buy?" to "How do I do this in TensorFlow?"
-Note that for the most part this repository acts like a hub: it points to good information sources which helps solve problems.
+Note that for the most part this repository acts like a directory: it points to good information sources which helps solve problems.

 **[Hardware&Software](https://github.com/kyeokabe/notes/blob/master/Hardware%26Software.md)** ...
 What hardware should I buy?
 What software should I install?
 **[DL Resources](https://github.com/kyeokabe/notes/blob/master/DL%20Resources.md)** ...
 Where can I learn deep learning?